Leslie Fish: Other activities

-Fish is an avid roleplaying gamer, especially live-action role playing, or LARPing.
-She has also been a member in the Society for Creative Anachronism (SCA) since the 1970s.
-Since 2007, she has been the driving force behind the establishment of Fan Haven, a 230 acre private park in Arizona meant to serve as a safe space for LARPers, Pagans, naturists, SCAdians, and other marginalized groups associated with fandom.
+Fish was an avid roleplaying gamer, especially live-action role playing, or LARPing.
+She was a member of the Society for Creative Anachronism (SCA) since the 1970s.
+Since 2007, she had been the driving force behind the establishment of Fan Haven, a 230 acre private park in Arizona meant to serve as a safe space for LARPers, Pagans, naturists, SCAdians, and other marginalized groups associated with fandom.
 However, representatives of the federal government have disputed the validity of the mining claim that she proposed to use to establish ownership.

-While Fish rarely discusses her private life, she was in a romantic relationship with anarchist political activist Mary Frohman "from the late '60s through the early '80s."
+While Fish rarely discussed her private life, she was in a romantic relationship with anarchist political activist Mary Frohman "from the late '60s through the early '80s."
 Together they were part of the Dehorn Crew, the house band for the IWW.
-Fish has often asserted that bisexuality is the human norm, and that the pervasive sexual repression she sees in current society causes many of the current social ills.
+Fish had often asserted that bisexuality is the human norm, and that the pervasive sexual repression she saw in current society causes many of the current social ills.
 She married long-time friend Robert "Rasty Bob" Ralston on November 13, 2011.

-One of Fish's personal projects is an ongoing attempt to breed domestic cats for intelligence and other traits, including polydactyly.
-She claims that her cats are about as intelligent as a six-year-old human child, except in regards to symbolic language.
+One of Fish's personal projects was an ongoing attempt to breed domestic cats for intelligence and other traits, including polydactyly.
+She claimed that her cats are about as intelligent as a six-year-old human child, except in regards to symbolic language.

-Since 2013, Fish and Ralston have been working to develop a rare and endangered species orchard, according to a post written on Fish's own blog.
+From 2013, Fish and Ralston worked to develop a rare and endangered-species orchard, according to a post written on Fish's own blog.

-Controversy

-Fish has come under fire for repeatedly posting unsubstantiated claims about the transgender community and the psychology of transgender people and the process of transitioning, including gender affirming care for children, transition surgery, and the medical science behind gender, identity, child psychology and gender affirming care for adolescents and adults.
-Her claims are usually supported by anecdotal evidence, false equivalencies, consensus bias, mind projection fallacies, misinformation and presumptions.

-On June 3rd, 2023, Fish posted "Random Thoughts on the Transgender Craze", in which she anecdotally discusses attempting as a child to manipulate her parents with the claim that she would commit suicide if her desire for candy was not met.'I remember, when I was five years old and seriously wanted some candy, saying to the parents: "Give me the candy or I'll kill myself, and then you'll be sorry."
-All that won for me was a quick brisk spanking and then being locked in my room until I quit howling.
-After howling for awhile and getting no result, I gave it up and -- I remember clearly -- thinking to myself: "Well, that didn't work." ' Fish goes on to claim, without any substantiation, that her experience as a manipulative child, being universal to all children, is the motive behind children seeking gender-affirming care.
+Death